Azathothas/Stars/README.md

 - [userdocs/qbittorrent-nox-static-embedded](https://github.com/userdocs/qbittorrent-nox-static-embedded) – An experiment
 - [valoq/bwscripts](https://github.com/valoq/bwscripts) – Bubblewrap example scripts
 - [vaniacer/sshto](https://github.com/vaniacer/sshto) – Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 It can not only connect but also to run commands, copy files, tunnel ports.
+- [vegardit/await.sh](https://github.com/vegardit/await.sh) – Self-contained POSIX shell scripts to await the availability of resources and services.
+Can be used as a workaround for Docker Swarm's missing depends_on support.
 - [victor141516/httpcanary-magisk](https://github.com/victor141516/httpcanary-magisk)
 - [vmactions/dragonflybsd-vm](https://github.com/vmactions/dragonflybsd-vm) – Use DragonFly BSD in github actions
 - [vmactions/freebsd-vm](https://github.com/vmactions/freebsd-vm) – Use FreeBSD in github actions